chirag167/Blazar-Nucleosynthesis/Famiano_model_API.md

 2. **Y**: A vector containing the current abundances of all species used in the reaction network.
 It is unitless.
 3. $f(\textbf{Y})$: Time rate of change (in $s^{-1}$) of the abundance of each species.
 This is given by the sum of the reactions that create and destroy each species.
 4. h: A discrete time step (in seconds) taken in the network evolution.
 5. $\epsilon$: Factor to ensure that the time step is small (therefore, the change in abundance is small per time step).
+It is much less than 1.
 6. $E_0$: Initial energy of the jet.
 For consistency let's keep this in MeV.
 7. $S(E,E_0)$: The fraction of particles in the jet that survive to energy, E. This is also called the survival fraction.
 8. $N_m$: Abundance of the particles in the cloud participating in reaction $m$.